MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Remove-CMAssetIntelligenceSynchronizationPoint.md

 PS XYZ:\> Remove-CMAssetIntelligenceSynchronizationPoint -SiteSystemServerName "CMDIV-WEST04.CORP.CONTOSO.COM" -SiteCode "CM1"
 ```

-This command removes the Asset Intelligence synchronization point on the System Center Configuration Manager site that has the site code CM1 on the site system server named CMDIV-WEST04.CORP.CONTOSO.COM.
+This command removes the Asset Intelligence synchronization point on the Configuration Manager site that has the site code CM1 on the site system server named CMDIV-WEST04.CORP.CONTOSO.COM.

 ### Example 2: Remove an Asset Intelligence synchronization point by using an object variable
 ```